Why hire an advisor for a lender-required swap?

 A borrower’s total swap rate generally consists of the two components below.
 The borrower’s synthetic all-in fixed-rate will be the sum of these components plus the loan spread.

-- Mid-market rate: A market driven rate based on current market expectations for LIBOR resets over the term of the swap.
+- Mid-market rate: A market driven rate based on current market expectations for SOFR resets over the term of the swap.
 This fluctuates over time with market movements but should largely be an objective and verifiable number.